 Short on time?
 Me too!
 Let’s make the most of it, whether at home or away.

-I grew up in the Midwest, spent over a decade living in San Diego and then moved to the Pacific Northwest in my early 30s when my daughter (who goes by Lulu on this blog) was five months old.
+I grew up in the Midwest, spent over a decade living in San Diego and then moved to the Pacific Northwest in my early 30s when my daughter (who goes by Lulu on this blog) was five months old after an excellent job opportunity for my husband came up.
 Uh, that’s a hard time to move.
 There were lots of tears.
 (There are still tears at times.)
 But excitement, too, and the PNW captured my heart a heck of a lot faster than I thought it would, especially since San Diego had such a stronghold on it.
 Now, I love living here and the lifestyle it provides plus exploring the area with little weekend getaways.
-Also, I adore the laidback and cozy, yet breezy and stylish Pacific Northwest style – I went on quite a shopping spree when we moved up here (though most days you’ll probably still find me in yoga pants, looking forward to a rare night out when I can dress up).
-But I will admit to frequently missing my SoCal flip-flops; turns out they don’t go so well with rain.

-So, my excuse for being a poor homemaker is that I still work part-time.
+Being able to be home with my daughter during the day is one of the joys of my life.
+However, my writing and marketing career is also a big joy for me.
+Which is why I love that I figured out how to work from home part-time.
 (I mean, really full time as everyone knows chasing after a toddler is WORK, but I digress.)
-I do freelance writing and social media work and have ongoing clients I do work for each month plus one-off projects that come up.
-For the first nine months of Lulu’s life I did this without extra care help.
-Then Lulu started walking and I pretty much realized why moms can’t work at home.
-But I still do it (with a part-time nanny aka sanity saver) and share my tips for what I’ve learned, or write posts looking for commiseration in losing your mind while trying to…wait for it…HAVE IT ALL.
-HAHAHAHAHHAAA.
+Still, it hasn’t been all smooth sailing and sometimes, it’s really hard balancing it all.
+For the first nine months of Lulu’s life I did the work from home mom thing without extra care help.
+Then Lulu started walking and I pretty much realized why moms can’t work at home easily.
+But I still do it (with a part-time nanny aka sanity saver) and share my tips for what I’ve learned.